groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.style/detalisationlevel/_index.md

 ```

+Represents the Middle comparison level.

-Middle level.
-A reasonable compromise between comparison speed and quality.
+The "Middle" level is a reasonable compromise between comparison speed and quality.
 Comparison is performed per-character, but ignoring character case and spaces count.

 ### HIGH {#HIGH}
 ```